THE TERROR OF THE LORD (EXCERPT OF THE MAINSPRING)

 All of this confusion is founded upon the lie that “accepting Christ” relieves us from all concern related to the Judgment Seat of Christ.

-The original lie is still being repeated: Thou shalt not surely die.
+The original lie is still being repeated: You shall not surely die.

 Hell and Heaven as the only alternatives.